-Frequently, José Raventós is the inventor of the famous Spanish sparkling wine named in Sant Sadurni d'Anoia in today's DO Penedès in 1872 supposedly first produced such a.
-The honor is actually due to others.
-For already around 1850 Antoni Gali Comas made a sparkling wine.
-Other achievements acquired Luis Justo y Villanueva (1834-1880), the Labor Director of the Agricultural Institute in Sant Isidre, the some producers Champagne method taught.
-In 1872, sparkling wines were presented by three of his students at a competition in Barcelona.
-However, the fact is that José Raventós is the head of today's huge Cava house Codorníu First, the sparkling wine from today's standard varieties Parellada.
-Xarello and Macabeo but did not market it until 1879.
+José Raventós is often invented as the famous Spanish sparkling wine called that in Sant Sadurni d'Anoia in today's DO Penedès allegedly first produced one in 1872.
+But honor is actually due to others.
+Because around 1850 Antoni Gali Comas produced a sparkling wine.
+Luis Justo y Villanueva (1834-1880), Laboratory Director of the Agricultural Institute in Sant Isidre, who was responsible for some producers, also earned himself further Champagne method taught.
+In 1872, three of his students presented sparkling wines at a competition in Barcelona.
+The fact is, however, that José Raventós was the head of what is now a huge cava house Codorníu the first to be sparkling wine from today's standard varieties Parellada.
+Xarello and Macabeo manufactured, but only brought this to the market in 1879.

-At that time the sparkling wine was named after its "big brother" ( champagne ) simply called Xampàn (or Castilian Champána).
-When then the (then 1986) EU accession of Spain became apparent, one had to search for legal reasons for a new name and the result was as follows.
-In Spain one differentiates between Cava and Bodega, but both means Kellerei.
-But while the bodega is a simple, ground-level building, you put a cava underground.
-Sparkling wine is now maturing under cool temperatures during yeast storage and the winemakers have long been calling their above-ground products Bodega wines and the underground sparkling wines Cava.
+Back then, the sparkling wine was named after its "big brother" ( champagne ) simply called Xampàn (or Castilian Champána).
+When Spain's entry into the EU (which then took place in 1986) became apparent, one had to look for a new name for legal reasons, and this resulted in the following.
+In Spain there is a distinction between cava and bodega, but both mean winery.
+But while the bodega is a simple, single-storey building, you create a cava underground.
+Sparkling wine matures best during the yeast storage in cool temperatures and the winegrowers have long called their above-ground products bodega wines and the underground sparkling wines Cava.

-Much more difficult was the EU demand for the controlled ancestry one quality wine, So Spain had to define the areas.
+The EU demand for the controlled was much more difficult origin one quality wine, Spain had to define the areas.
 The main criterion was whether the communities concerned had a sparkling wine tradition.
-In the opinion of critics was not necessarily the quality in the foreground.
-The result was in 1992.
-A total of 159 municipalities were established, most of them in Catalonia are located.
-However, a number of them are also scattered to some extent in still vineyards such as for example Ampurdán-Costa Brava.
+According to critics, the focus was not necessarily on quality.
+The result was available in 1992.
+A total of 159 municipalities were defined, most of which are in Catalonia are located.
+A number of them are also partly scattered in still wine areas such as Ampurdán-Costa Brava.
 Calatayud.
 Campo de Borja. cariñena.
 Costers del Segre.
 Navarra.
 Ribera del Guadiana.
 Rioja.
-Tarragona and Requena, Around 90% of the Cavas come from the Catalonia region and 75% from Penedès.
-The supra-regional area covers about 32,000 hectares of vineyards.
+Tarragona and Requena, Around 90% of the Cavas come from the Catalonia region and 75% of them come from Penedès.
+The supraregional area covers around 32,000 hectares of vineyards.

-No area or municipality name may appear on the bottle label, only "Denominación Cava" is allowed.
-Therefore, Cava is actually not a DO (Denominación de Origen), since it is indeed not a denomination of origin (Origen = origin), but a definition of quality.
-The DO Penedès applies only to still wines.
-The remaining sparkling wines (which may not be called cava) are called "Fermentació en ampolla" or "Fermentación en botella" (mutatis mutandis bottle fermentation ) designated.
+No area or municipality names may appear on the bottle label, only the name "Denominación Cava" is permitted.
+Therefore, cava is actually not a DO (Denominación de Origen), since it is not a designation of origin (Origen = origin), but a quality definition.
+The DO Penedès only applies to still wines.
+The remaining sparkling wines (which may not be called cava) are called "Fermentació en ampolla" or "Fermentación en botella" (analogously bottle fermentation ) designated.

-The other sparkling wines (which can not be called cava) are “Fermentación en Botella” (fermented for two months in bottle, after defoliation bottled again, cork with rectangle), “Grandes-Envases” (tank fermentation, cork with circle) and the sparkling wine "Vino Gasificado" (carbonated wine, cork with triangle).
+The other sparkling wines (which may not be called cava) are “Fermentación en Botella” (fermented in bottle for two months, after being defused, the bottles are refilled; cork with a rectangle), “Grandes-Envases” (tank fermentation, cork with a circle) and the sparkling wine "Vino Gasificado" (carbonated wine; cork with triangle).
 Well-known producers are Albet i Noya, Castellblanch, Castell d'Age, Castillo Perelada, Codorníu.
 Freixenet.
-Jané Ventura, Jaume Serra, Marqués de Monistrol, Masia Bach, Torres, Parxet, Pere Ventura, Pinord. raimat.
-Segura Viudas, Torelló, Vallformosa, In 2015, a total of 244 million bottles were marketed worldwide, with only around a third consumed in their own country.
+Jané Ventura, Jaume Serra, Marqués de Monistrol, Masía Bach, Torres, Parxet, Pere Ventura, Pinord. raimat.
+Segura Viudas, Torelló, Vallformosa, In 2015, a total of 244 million bottles were marketed worldwide, with only around a third being consumed in our own country.

-A detailed description of sparkling wine production is available at champagne, Complete listings of the numerous cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+A detailed description of sparkling wine production can be found at champagne, Complete lists of the numerous cellar techniques, as well as the types of wine, sparkling wine and distillate regulated by wine are below winemaking contain.
+There is extensive wine law information under the keyword wine law,